St. Louis Beef Ribs made in the Crock Pot

 • Grill for finishing: A quick grill after cooking adds texture and that sought-after charred flavor.

-Best Side Dishes for St. Louis Ribs made in the Crock Pot
+Best Side Dishes for St. Louis Beef Ribs made in the Crock Pot

 2. Coleslaw – A crunchy, creamy slaw offers a refreshing balance to rich barbecue flavors; make it ahead of time for best results.